Factorization Regret mediates compositional generalization in latent space: SUPPLEMENTARY

 For a \textbf{single observation ($o_1$)}, the \textit{marginalized} posteriors of both observers are identical:

-Therefore, for the Interaction Information produced by a \textbf{single observation ($o_1$)}, it is valid to replace the conditional distributions with our Optimal and Naive observers:
+Therefore, for the Interaction Information produced by a \textbf{single observation ($o^i_1$)}, it is valid to replace the conditional distributions with our Optimal and Naive observers:

 Thus, for one observation, Interaction Information is exactly the divergence between Optimal and Naive posteriors.
-However, for \textbf{multiple observations}, the inability of the Naive observer to encode Interaction Information in its belief can cause subsequent \textit{marginalized} posteriors to diverge. \textbf{Semantic Interaction Information (SII)} quantifies the cumulative effect of this divergence on a task-relevant variable $r_g$.
+However, for \textbf{multiple observations}, the inability of the Naive observer to encode Interaction Information in its belief can cause subsequent \textit{marginalized} posteriors to diverge. \textbf{Factorization Regret (FR)} quantifies the cumulative effect of this divergence on a task-relevant variable $r_g$.
 It's defined as the expected $\mathcal{D}_{\mathrm{KL}}$ between the Optimal and Naive observers' marginal belief over $r_g$ after $T$ observations:

-Equivalently, SII measures the residual Interaction Information in $o_{1:T}$ after conditioning on $r_g$:
+Equivalently, FR measures the residual Interaction Information in $\mathbf{o}_{1:T}$ after conditioning on $r_g$:

 revealing it as the cost of assuming that $r_g$ alone suffices to make observations i.i.d.